Internships at Wa Samaki Ecosystems

 the following are the start and finish dates of the 4 week internships at Wa Samaki.

-The cost for this program is US$800 for the 4 week program and includes all meals, lodging and access to some weekend workshops.
+The cost for this program is US$800 (except for the PDC month) for the 4 week program and includes all meals, lodging and access to some weekend workshops.
+The 4 week period with a Permaculture Design Course costs $1200

 NUMBER OF POSITIONS